Metrics application¶

 Let's have a look to the ConfigMap template.
 The ConfigMap that is provided contains all the parameters that the metrics application is going to use to connect to the queue manager.
 Issue the following command to check the template:

-that is using the service string to establish the connection and it is going to useMONITORING_CHL
+CONNECTION_NAMEthat is using the service string to establish the connection and it is going to useMONITORING_CHLchannel to connect. -

 Update values